Australian

 VMW (for services from Wiluna).

-Seas for the Northern, North Eastern and South Eastern high seas
+Northern, North Eastern and South Eastern high seas areas.

-Seas for the Northern, Western and South Eastern high seas
+Northern, Western and South Eastern high seas areas.

 VMC Fax